CiscoDevNet/terraform-provider-catalystcenter/docs/resources/areas.md

 page_title: "catalystcenter_areas Resource - terraform-provider-catalystcenter"
 subcategory: "Sites"
 description: |-
-  Manages multiple areas within a single resource, specifying a list of areas as input
+  Manages multiple areas within a single resource, specifying a list of areas as input.
+This resource is designed for bulk operations to efficiently create multiple areas at once.
+To retrieve existing areas, use the data source catalystcenter_sites with type filter set to 'area'
 ---

 # catalystcenter_areas (Resource)

-Manages multiple areas within a single resource, specifying a list of areas as input
+Manages multiple areas within a single resource, specifying a list of areas as input.
+This resource is designed for bulk operations to efficiently create multiple areas at once.
+To retrieve existing areas, use the data source `catalystcenter_sites` with type filter set to 'area'

 ## Example Usage